The Rock (radio station): Nationwide expansion

 In 1998 The Rock began networking to other regions in the North Island.
 In 1999, The Rock moved to Auckland, and began broadcasting from there.
 Later that year, Energy Enterprises and Radio Otago merged to form RadioWorks; as a result, the station was networked into the South Island.
 In Christchurch, Radio Otago had already been operating their own rock station called C93FM and this station was networked to Dunedin and Invercargill, C93FM actually played a classic rock format similar to Radio Hauraki.
 RadioWorks replaced C93FM in Dunedin and Invercargill with The Rock and kept C93FM operating in Christchurch, but changed its format to Adult Contemporary and launched The Rock on a separate frequency.
 C93 no longer operates as the station failed to attract listeners after the format change.
 Christchurch C93FM listeners were gutted that their local Classic Rock station had a format change and had to give way to a Network station, the phones rung for weeks with upset listeners not liking the format change to Adult Contemporary.
 Today The Rock broadcasts in almost every market in New Zealand.

 The only remaining original member of The Rock crew is Rog.
 Other DJs left, including Greenman, who went on his OE to the UK, Beachy (Christopher Beach) who moved into sales and Julie Moffett, who now works at RNZ.

 Programmes

 The Morning Rumble

 The morning radio show is known as The Morning Rumble, the members of which are currently Roger Farrelly ("Rog", "Big Dog"), Bryce Casey (2020 Broadcaster of the Year), Andrew Mulligan ("Mulls") and Mel Abbot.
 Rog has been a co-host on the show since its inception.
 Simon Doull spent several years as a co-host, left and returned in 2015.
 In March 2011 Andrew Mulligan joined but left for Radio Sport a few years later and returned in 2017.

-Bryce has attempted to break two world records during his tenure on the show, his most notable attempt being to break the record.
-He fell short by only a few hours, In June 2019 Bryce not only broke the world record for the longest time ten-pin bowling continuously, he also raised over $350,000 for the charity I am hope.
+Bryce has attempted to break two world records during his tenure on the show, his most notable attempt being to break the record for "The Longest Tenpin Bowling Marathon".
+He fell short in 2004 by only a few hours.
+In June 2019 Bryce not only broke the world record for the longest time ten-pin bowling continuously, he also raised over $350,000 for the charity "I am hope".